 Wet Macular Degeneration Treatment

 There are a number of treatment options that can be utilized for wet macular degeneration.
-During your initial consultation, our experienced eye doctor will go over these options and determine which may be best for your needs.
+During your initial consultation, our experienced ophthalmologists will go over these options and determine which may be best for your needs.
 Some of the treatments that are available include:

 Intravitreal injections are drugs that can be used to slow the progression of vision loss caused by wet macular degeneration.
 Virginia Eye Consultants offers three of the most advanced intravitreal treatments: Lucentis®; Avastin®; and Eylea®.